EIDL Update: SBA Cuts Staff in Fort Worth, Still No Offers in Compromise Approved

 The SBA may accept your offer, providing relief and closure to your debt situation.
 Alternatively, they might propose a counteroffer with adjusted terms or amounts.
 If your offer is rejected, you can use the feedback to revise and resubmit your proposal or explore other debt resolution options.

-Our firm successfully facilitated the SBA settlement of a COVID-19 Economic Injury Disaster Loan (EIDL) f borrower received an SBA disaster loan of $150,000, but due to the severe economic impact of the COVID-19 pandemic, the business was unable to recover.
+Our firm successfully assisted a client in closing an SBA Disaster Loan tied to a COVID-19 Economic Injury Disaster Loan (EIDL).
+The borrower obtained an EIDL loan of $153,800, but due to the prolonged economic impact of the COVID-19 pandemic, the business was unable to recover and ultimately closed.